mouseless/learn-nuxt/README.md

 share.
 All you need to do for this is to provide the title, description, image and url for the preview in your meta.

-We can give meta in 2 ways in nuxt.
+We can change meta in 2 ways in nuxt.

 ### In `nuxt.config.ts`